jeka-dev/jeka/README.md

 # What is Jeka ?

-<strong>Jeka</strong>(formerly Jerkar) is a complete **Java build system** ala _Ant_, _Maven_, _Gradle_ or _Buildr_ using only Java code to automate builds, tasks or pipelines.
+<strong>Jeka</strong>(formerly Jerkar) is a complete **Java build system** ala _Ant_, _Maven_ or _Gradle_ using *Java* as main language (instead of XML ot Groovy/Kotlin DSL)

-Builds/tasks definition are expressed in pure Java code to leverage of IDE power and Java ecosystem directly.
+Builds/tasks definition are expressed in pure Java code to leverage IDE power and Java ecosystem seamlessly.
-Users can code, run, debug, model, distribute buid features as they would do for production code.
+Users can code, model, run, debug, distribute build scripts as they would do for production code.

 ```java
 @JkDefClasspath("dev.jeka:springboot-plugin:3.0.0.RC7")